arc-arnob/clean_code_architecture_tdd_bloc/README.md

     3. Usecases: Containes only business logics
 3. Data:
     1. Datasources: this one is usually for getting remote (API) data and the other for caching that data.
 Here we have remote datasource and local datasource
     2. Models: This is that transforming raw data (e.g JSON) into Dart objects requires some JSON conversion code.
 We create Model classes which extend `Entities` and add some specific functionality (toJson, fromJson) or additional fields, like database ID, for example.
+Simple words, Blueprint of the data our app will work with
     3. Repositories: Repository implementation (the contract comes from the `Domain` layer)
 4. Presentation:
     1. Bloc: TODO